 What is the statement of purpose?
 What should be in it?

 The statement of purpose provides an opportunity for you to describe your academic background, interests, and goals.
-We recommend that candidates limit themselves to 750-1250 words, and note that a shorter statement is often better received.
+We recommend that candidates limit themselves to 750-1250 words.

 Are GRE scores required for all applicants?